 You must pay for your ESTA application within 7 days of submission.
 Otherwise, your application will expire and you will then need to reapply.

 Up to 50 applications can be submitted and paid for at the same time.
 Individuals in the same application group are not required to travel together, neither is the primary applicant.

-After applying for an ESTA, you can check the status of your application by visiting https://usa-esta.com/check-your-application and viewing the status online.
+After applying for an ESTA, you can check your application by visiting the ESTA status check and viewing the status online.
 If your ESTA is approved, you are permitted to travel to the United States via air, sea or land.
 If your ESTA is pending, please allow 72 hours for DHS to process your application and then try checking the status again.
 If your ESTA is denied, you will need to apply for U.S. visa.
 If your ESTA is expired or not found, please double check the information you provided or apply for another ESTA.

 Lastly, if you made a mistake on your ESTA, you can contact the CBP ESTA Help team via the help center